ad-os/Blog/_posts/2016-08-23-gsoc-report.md

 4. [Pull Request](https://github.com/apache/incubator-fineract/pull/178)
 5. [Live Demo](https://www.dropbox.com/s/hefwvnvnziegatd/final.mp4?dl=0)

-Thanks to the mifos community for providing awesome experience during this summer.
+Thanks to the mifos community for providing an awesome experience during this summer.

 > **Thanks to my mentor who always cleared my doubts even if he was too busy with his work :) and without whom it would have been very difficult to complete this project.**